-Figure 5-5 Overfill Factor conversion chart
+Figure 7-10 Overfill Factor conversion chart.

 The sediment has also been successfully used in all previous restoration efforts at the property.
 Use of this sediment has restored the beach, and maintained it for nearly two decades, returning it to a condition similar to its documented position and orientation in 1960.
-Restoration of the sand beach and nearshore sand field has also resulted in restoration of the nearshore and coastal ecosystems.
-These sand dominated environments have been revitalized with the use of Ameron dune sand.
-Moreover, the sediment meets all the requirements for a State Category II Small Scale Beach Nourishment application.
+Restoration of the sand beach and nearshore sand field has also resulted in the restoration of the nearshore and coastal ecosystems with the use of Ameron dune sand.
+Moreover, the sediment meets all the requirements for a State Category II Small-Scale Beach Nourishment application.

-5.2 Coastal and Coastal and Marine Environmental Conditions
+7.4 Coastal and Coastal and Marine Environmental Conditions